Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

   caption: "Circuit which corresponds to measurement step 9.
 Complete circuit with four qubits.
 Only the lower two qubits are being measured at the end.
 Grey separators mark points at which measurements can take place."
 ) <circuit-measurement-step-9>
 #v(10pt)
-Each circuit run has been performed with 8000 shots.
-The data gathered from measuring one circuit run at 9 different steps with 8000 shots look like @measurement-data-table.

 #figure(
   table(